|See Fees and Costs for full details.

 You will be assessed by continuous assessment and examinations and will complete a practice-based research project.

 Who Teaches MSc in Sustainable Development, Agri-Food and Co-operatives?

-The programme is taught by academic staff from the Department of Food Business and Development and the Department of Management and Marketing.
-In addition, invited guest lecturers and experts with a broad range of national and international experience also contribute to this unique programme.
+The course is taught by academic staff from the Department of Food Business and Development and the Department of Management and Marketing.
+In addition, guest lecturers and experts with a broad range of national and international experience also contribute to this unique course.

 Why Choose This Course